snormax/snormax.github.io/index.md

 * Heroku hosted REST API including: requests, posts of JSON data with status codes and validation
 * Manipulation and creation of JSON data

-### Wait, no pretty gif this time?!
+### Wait, no pretty GIF this time?!

-Nope, because the culmination of these skills will be represented in the following project...
+The culmination of these skills will be represented in the following project...

+&nbsp;
+&nbsp;
 &nbsp;

 # Reddit Bot: